getsentry/sentry-docs/src/collections/_documentation/data-management/relay/options.md

   Interval for watching local cache override files in seconds.

+`cache.event_buffer_size`

+: *integer, default: `1000`*

+  The maximum number of events that are buffered in case of network issues or high rates of incoming events.

 ## Size Limits

 Controls various HTTP-related limits.
 All values are human-readable strings of a number and a human-readable unit, such as: